ome/omero-server/README.md

 The compilation, testing, launch, and delivery of the application are automated by means of a Gradle (https://gradle.org/) build file.
-In order to perform a build, all you need is a JDK -- version 1.8 or later.
+In order to perform a build, all you need is a JDK -- version 11 and Gradle 6.8.x.
 Clone this GitHub repository `git clone https://github.com/ome/omero-server.git`.
 Go to the directory and enter: